Harassment By Persons In Certain Facilities; Harassment Of Public Servant: Texas Penal Code §22.11

 How can I be charged with an Harassment By Persons In Certain Facilities; Harassment Of Public Servant offense in Texas?

-What is the statute of limitation for Harassment By Persons In Certain Facilities; Harassment Of Public Servant in Texas?
+What is the statute of limitations for Harassment By Persons In Certain Facilities; Harassment Of Public Servant in Texas?

 Harassment By Persons In Certain Facilities; Harassment Of Public Servant offenses have a three-year limitations period.[11]